Basics

 Applied research

 While basic research focuses on curiosity and the pursuit of knowledge for its own sake, applied research takes a different approach by examining how real-world phenomena or outcomes can be altered.
 At its core, applied research is oriented towards identifying practical solutions to specific problems.
-Its primary objective is not just to add to the existing knowledge base but to leverage that knowledge to develop solutions, innovations, or interventions that can be directly applied in the real world.
+Its primary objective is not just to add to the existing knowledge base but to employ that knowledge to develop solutions, innovations, or interventions that can be directly applied in the real world.

 Applied research looks for solutions to real-world issues.
 Photo by Sorin Gheorghita.